gchudov/WindowsMediaLib/wmlib/samples/AsfCreate/readme.txt

     f.Close();

-Probably the most common question about this sample is how to change the format of the output (ie other than "No audio, 56 Kbps".
-The easy answer is to say "use one of the other formats in %windir%\WMSysPr9.prx".
-Unfortunately there aren't very many formats in that file that don't have audio.
+Probably the most common question about this sample is how to change the format of the output (ie other than "No audio, 56 Kbps").
+Check out the section titled "Profiles & LoadProfileByID vs LoadProfileByData & GenProfile" in docs\readme.rtf.

-The other answer is to suggest that you read the WMF docs about IWMProfileManager::LoadProfileByData.
-You can generate profiles for that method using a tool from MS's WMF sdk named GenProfile.